jimratliff/GenoMac-user/README.md

 This public GenoMac-user repo is meant to be cloned locally (using https[^https]) to each user’s home directory.
 More specifically, the local directory to which this repo is to be cloned is the hidden directory `~/.genomac-user`, specified by the environment variable GENOMAC_USER_LOCAL_DIRECTORY (which is exported by the script `assign_environment_variables.sh`).

 [^https]: After having cloned the repository via https, GitHub will not let you edit the repo from the CLI (but will from the browser, when logged into your GitHub account).
-In order to edit the repo from the CLI, you would need to change the repo from https to SSH, which can be done via `git remote set-url origin git@github.com:OWNER/REPOSITORY.git`.
-(Use `git remote -v` to clarify the syntax for your repo.)
+In order to edit the repo from the CLI, you would need to change the repo from https to SSH, which can be done via the command `just dev-configure-remote-for-https-fetch-and-ssh-push`.

 ### This repo supplies “dotfiles” that help to configure some of the user’s software